 7.1 Creative Recipes

-• Turkey Soup: Use the bones and leftover meat to create a hearty soup with vegetables and noodles.
+- Turkey Soup: Use bones and meat to make broth with noodles and veggies.

-• Turkey Salad: Mix diced turkey with mayonnaise, celery, and grapes for a refreshing salad.
+- Turkey Salad: Mix chopped turkey with mayo, celery, and grapes.

-• Turkey Sandwiches: Layer slices of turkey with cranberry sauce and stuffing for a delightful sandwich.
+- Turkey Sandwiches: Stack turkey slices with cranberry sauce and stuffing.

 7.2 Storage Tips